 Third, remember that the real engines behind the U.S. economy are its people.
 American ingenuity and hard-work will continue to propel the country forward.
 Private lending and private investment will continue to provide a foundation for growth and opportunity.
 Regardless of who is in the White House, Senate or Congress, the best examples of true leadership come not from politicians, but from enterprising people putting their own skin in the game and making things happen.

-There’s tremendous opportunity on the horizon for real estate investors.
+There’s a tremendous opportunity on the horizon for real estate investors.
 When you’re ready to get your next project started, let the experts at Corridor Funding help make your plans a reality.

 Written by Jasen Miller, Co-Chair Legislative Committee, National Private Lending Association